prakulm/Get_Clean_Data_CourseProject/CodeBook.md

-This is Code book.Variables Included in final file (tidy_data.txt) are listed below -
+##This is Code book.Variables Included in final file (tidy_data.txt) are listed below -
+###There are 81 variables in total in final file created.

  Variable Name           Data Type   Sample Values